brandnpatterson/flutter/README.md

 ## Acknowledgments

 * Thank you for checking out flutter
-* Feel free to use this template for any app you create that might need to use these technologies!
+* Feel free to use this as a template for any app you create that might need to use these technologies!